+Bobbi Fisher, Director Executive Committee Member: Chris Clark,

+Superintendent

-Name: Angela K. Armour, Director Name: Executive Committee Member: David Powell, Superintendent Address: 202 Prairie St., PO Box 46, Morrisonville, IL 62546 Address: 1311 Vandalia Rd., Hillsboro, IL 62049 Email: angie.armour@midstatespec.org Email: dpowell@hillsboroschools.net Telephone: 217-526-8121 Telephone: 217-532-2942
+202 Prairie St., PO Box 46, Morrisonville, IL

+612 Dial Street, Kincaid, IL 62540

+bobbi.fisher@midstatespec.org cclark@southforkschools.com

-CROSS REF.: 2:105 (Ethics and Gift Ban), 2:265 (Title IX Sexual Harassment Grievance Procedure), 5:10 (Equal Employment Opportunity and Minority Recruitment), 5:20 (Workplace Harassment Prohibited), 5:30 (Hiring Process and Criteria), 5:90 (Abused and Neglected Child Reporting), 7:10 (Equal Educational Opportunities), 7:15 (Student and Family Privacy Rights), 7:20 (Harassment of Students Prohibited), 7:180 (Prevention of and Response to Bullying, Intimidation, and Harassment), 8:95 (Parental Involvement), 8:110 (Public Suggestions and Concerns)
+CROSS REF.: 2:105 (Ethics and Gift Ban), 2:265 (Title IX Grievance Procedure), 2:270 (Discrimination and Harassment on the Basis of Race, Color, and National Origin Prohibited), 5:10 (Equal Employment Opportunity and Minority Recruitment), 5:20 (Workplace Harassment Prohibited), 5:30 (Hiring Process and Criteria), 5:90 (Abused and Neglected Child Reporting), 7:10 (Equal Educational Opportunities), 7:15 (Student and Family Privacy Rights), 7:20 (Harassment of Students Prohibited), 7:180 (Prevention of and Response to Bullying, Intimidation, and Harassment), 8:95 (Parental Involvement), 8:110 (Public Suggestions and Concerns)

-2:265 Title IX Sexual Harassment Grievance Procedure
+2:265 Title IX Grievance Procedure

 Sexual harassment affects a student's ability to learn and an employee's ability to work.
 Providing an educational and workplace environment free from sexual harassment is an important Joint Agreement goal.
-The Mid-State Special Education Joint Agreement does not discriminate on the basis of sex in any of its education programs or activities, and it complies with Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
+The District does not discriminate on the basis of sex in any of its education programs or activities, and it complies with Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
 Part 106) concerning everyone in the Joint Agreement's education programs and activities, including applicants for employment, students, parents/guardians, employees, and third parties.